 - Would I like to read what I am submitting; is it engaging and pleasurable to read?

-If you would like help with the writing process, contact Jackie Fowler firstname.lastname@example.org.
-She has started "The Writer's Circle," a group created to nurture and support writers in our community.
+If you would like help with the writing process, contact Jacqueline Fowler firstname.lastname@example.org.
 Jackie is available to help those who are looking for writing support, and for whom English is a second language.
 She will assist in a variety of ways and is an invaluable resource for writers.
-She will also connect writers with mentors, co-creators, and co-authors if desired.
+She will also try to connect writers with mentors, co-creators, and co-authors when possible and appropriate.

 General Manuscript Writing, Organizational, and Technical Tips

 Several of the following links were selected and taken directly from this resource. http://www.psychology.org/links/Resources/Writing/Purdue University Online Writing Lab (OWL) APA 7th Edition Guide - https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_style_introduction.html